BIGJRA/BIGJRA.github.io/rejuv.md

     -   Flamethrower

-You’ll win if you just use Giga Drain with Cherrim, Return with Golem!
+You'll win if you just use Giga Drain with Cherrim, Return with Golem!
 If not, surely the other Pokemon can do it.
 Winning grants Relationship Points (Ren +1, Aelita +1).

 Back as your character, head to the right and exit this building.
 Pick up a hidden *Yellow Shard,* and enter the next building to the right.
-Once you enter, you’ll fall to the abandoned depths!
+Once you enter, you'll fall to the abandoned depths!

-Once you’re in the depths, heal with Audino, then talk to the crew and learn you can switch characters by pressing the A key.
+Once you're in the depths, heal with Audino, then talk to the crew and learn you can switch characters by pressing the A key.
 To progress in this area, I recommend this order: